vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 ## 2025-01-21: skipping of all exercises except balance exercises

-On 2025-01-21, in preparation for the next day's blood draw, I skipped all exercises except balance exercises (standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed).
+On Tuesday 2025-01-21, in preparation for the next day's blood draw, I skipped all exercises except balance exercises (standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed).